liliancherono/online-store-inventory-system/README.md

 *   `lib/db/migrations/`: Contains the Alembic migration scripts for the database.
 *   `Pipfile`: Specifies the project's dependencies for `pipenv`.
 *   `online_store.db`: The SQLite database file (created after running migrations).

+## Documentation

+More detailed documentation is not yet available.

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

+## Author
+Lilian Cherono

+##  License
+This project is licensed under the **MIT License**.